 At the Mount Sinai West Obstetric Service, we are enthusiastic about sharing the birthing experience with you.
 From the time you begin planning your pregnancy until you and your infant arrive home, we offer complete, individualized care by our highly skilled team of obstetricians, midwives, and maternal-fetal medicine specialists.
-Our state-of-the-art birthing facilities allow us to offer many birthing options with flexibility and safety.
-You can also tour our birthing and postpartum care suites; please refer to the Maternity Tour calendar on this page or call 212-523-6091 for details.
-You do not need to register for a tour.
+You can also tour our birthing and postpartum care suites; please refer to the Maternity Tour calendar under Upcoming Events on this page, and choose a tour that is convenient for you.
+Registration for a tour is required.

 When you decide you would like to give birth at Mount Sinai West, the first step is to choose one of our obstetricians or midwives.
 We have many highly experienced general obstetricians and midwives as well as maternal-fetal medicine specialists who focus on high-risk pregnancy.

 The Department of Obstetrics and Gynecology offers a guidebook for parents planning to deliver a baby at Mount Sinai West.
 Download “Giving Birth at Mount Sinai West” or request a print copy from your obstetrics provider’s office.

 The Mount Sinai West Labor and Delivery Suite on the 12th floor has private birthing rooms, attractively decorated and with a television and telephone in every room, and a view of New York City.
 Our labor floor is continuously staffed by a team of obstetricians who are there to assist your personal doctor or midwife.
 In addition, there is always at least one specialist in high-risk pregnancy available.